Thursday, November 28, 2019

 Tuesday, November 19, 2019

-Tuesday Tutorials: Winter Waterfall Album
+Winter Waterfall Folio Album Tutorial

 When you open the folio-style album, there is a pocket on the left side and the waterfall pages on the right.
 The pocket is a great place to add journaling, extra photos or memorabilia like tickets or brochures.